Vladimir Lenin: In the international communist movement

-After Lenin's death, Stalin's administration established Marxism–Leninism, an ideology that came to be interpreted differently by contending factions in the communist movement.
+After Lenin's death, Stalin's administration established Marxism–Leninism, an ideology that came to be interpreted differently within the communist movement.
 According to Lenin biographer David Shub, writing in 1965, it was Lenin's ideas and example that "constitutes the basis of the Communist movement today".
-Communist states claiming they followed Lenin's ideas appeared in various parts of the world during the 20th century, forming variants such as Stalinism, Maoism, Juche, Ho Chi Minh Thought, and Castroism.
+Communist states claiming they followed Lenin's ideas appeared internationally during the 20th century, forming variants such as Stalinism, Maoism, Juche, Ho Chi Minh Thought, and Castroism.
 Writing in 1972, the historian Marcel Liebman stated that "there is hardly any insurrectionary movement today, from Latin America to Angola, that does not lay claim to the heritage of Leninism."
 Conversely, many later Western communists expressed the view that Lenin and his ideas were irrelevant to their own objectives.